ksk-jp/plantuml-to-img/README.md

 # What can I do

-When you push github repository, Image files(_.png) are generated from PlantUml files(_.pu) by GithubActions.
+When you push to github repository, Image files(_.png) are generated from PlantUml files(_.pu) by GithubActions.

 ![sample](./sample/sample.png)